-In China, Soap Nut was recorded in the Compendium of Materia Medica (本草纲目), a medical book written by the famous physician, Li Shi Zhen (李时珍).
+In China, Soap Nut is known as 无患子 and it was recorded in the Compendium of Materia Medica (本草纲目), a medical book written by the famous physician, Li Shi Zhen (李时珍).
 In India, it was listed in the Ayurveda ancient Indian medical system.
 As well as in Tibetan indigenous and century old medical systems.
 In these records, Soap Nut was valued for its cleansing properties and its many medicinal uses.
 One such uses is to treat or relieve skin problems such as Eczema, Psoriasis and any other skin conditions.

 This amazing little fruit grows on Sapindus trees, more commonly known as Soap Nut trees.
 It is under the Sapindacae family, a family which plants like Lychee and Longan also belong to.
 There are a number of different Soap Nut species and they are found in many countries including India, Nepal, Indonesia, China, Japan and America.

 It goes by different names in different regions.
 As its botany is similar to berries, they are also commonly called Washberry, Soapberry and Chinese Soapberry.
 When it is sun-dried, its shell crinkles up and looks just like nuts.
 Perhaps this is how its nut names like Soap Nuts, Wash Nuts, Ritha Nuts come about.

 Among the different species, Sapindus Mukorossi and Sapindus Trifoliatus species are more commonly found in the markets.
 However, Sapindus Mukorossi is regarded as the best quality as compared to the others due to its highest Saponin content – cleaning properties.